 It is far beyond reasonable to expect that Jesus would have instructed Peter or Paul or any other apostle to kick one of his people in the head, or to punch a person who had come to them for healing.
 All those who were healed went away whole and rejoicing.
 What a condemnation of Todd Bentley!

-Bentley sees angels everywhere and even knows them by their names; he also has pagan drumbeat music in his services, and to the beat of these drums he presents a woman who has all the signs of a demon-possessed and controlled medium who prophesies in a drunken, slurring way and who can hardly stand erect because she is so overcome by a spirit – an unclean spirit – although Bentley claims it is the Holy Spirit.
+Bentley sees angels everywhere and even knows them by their names; he also has pagan drumbeat music in his services, and to the beat of these drums he presents a woman who has all the signs of a demon-possessed and controlled medium who prophesies in a drunken, slurring way and who can hardly stand erect because she is so overcome by an unclean spirit – although Bentley claims it is the Holy Spirit.

 Heidi Baker

-But as I watched the DVD “The Blind and the Dead”, and “The Great Apostasy: The Lost Sign”, I was absolutely appalled as I was slapped into reality.
-Here I saw the chaos, insanity and utter ungodliness of even the most senior and well-known Pentecostal leaders such as Kenneth E. Hagin, Kenneth Copeland, Benny Hinn, John Avanzini, Rodney Howard-Browne, and many others whose names and ministries I’ve not heard of before, displaying everything that the bible is against.
+As I watched the DVD “The Blind and the Dead”, and “The Great Apostasy: The Lost Sign”, I was absolutely appalled as I was slapped into reality.
+Here I saw the chaos, insanity and utter ungodliness of even the most senior and well-known Pentecostal leaders such as Kenneth E. Hagin, Kenneth Copeland, Benny Hinn, John Avanzini, Rodney Howard-Browne, and many others whose names and ministries I’ve not heard before, displaying everything that the bible is against.
 It was sickening to see the antics that went on in their “worship” meetings.
 I felt like I was looking at scenes from hell.
 And watching Copeland and Hagin, along with other Pentecostal leaders and a whole congregation laughing uncontrollably, barking and howling like dogs, men and women moving around the open floor space on hands and knees like animals, one man on his hands and knees with a leash around his neck as another held on to it There were people rolling on the floor in uncontrollable fits of laughter, and men and women were sliding off their chairs onto the floor in a sadly undignified manner – it sounded and looked like the cackling of demons – hideous, ugly, degrading, and frightening.

 I wondered how these people can call themselves Christians and teach in the name of Jesus when everything they do is so totally opposed to everything he exemplified and taught.
-And I saw, finally, that the current expression of Pentecostalism is no different to that of the earlier period.
-I also saw that the local Pentecostal churches are no better, in general, because they do exactly the same only on a smaller scale.
-“All have turned aside, together they have become worthless” (Rom 3:12).
+And I saw that the local Pentecostal churches are no better, in general, because they do exactly the same only on a smaller scale.

-So I hope that Pentecostal Christians will understand when I say I can’t tell the difference between the good and the bad in their version of Christianity; and much of what I see therein frightens me.
-The question I ask of Pentecostals is what spirit do they have?
 If their most prominent leaders and teachers can give notably false prophecies, teach false doctrine, are led by their spirit to behave like animals, while many of them have been caught up in sexual immorality, adultery and divorce, or been caught stealing large sums of money or embezzling from their own churches, what does this say about them and the Pentecostal movement at large?
 What does it say about the spirit that motivates and energises them?

 And what of the televangelists who deceive their followers, steal their money, and leave them with a false hope?
 Jesus tells us.
-He says “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many deeds of power in your name?’
-Then I will declare to them, ‘I never knew you: go away from me, you evildoers’” (Matt 7:21-23).
+He says Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
+Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
+And then will I profess unto them, I never knew you: depart from me, ye that work iniquity (Matt 7:21-23).